Skip to main content

 • Online attendance of the plenary (13:25 - 17:00) is available to IIGCC members, IIGCC network partners, investment industry professionals and relevant service providers only.

-• Zoom details (Meeting ID and Passcode) will be shared soon.
+• Zoom details (Meeting ID and Passcode) will be shared in due course.

 Event agenda